Young mother sues after alleged rape by jailer

 It only got worse from there.
 Sometime after, she was arrested and transferred to the Harris County jail.
 That night, Lopez says a jailer raped her.

-In an exclusive interview with Eyewitness News, Lopez and her attorneys say she outcried to several female jailers after she was assaulted.
+In an exclusive interview with Eyewitness News, Lopez and her attorneys say she cried out to several female jailers after she was assaulted.
 They say the female jailers told Lopez to sit down and continue to wait to be processed.

 After she was released from jail, Lopez was examined at a hospital and a rape kit was collected.
 A Harris County Sheriff's investigator was called.